Select Page

 How to Store White Tea for Optimal Benefits

-While loose leaf tea is good to drink fresh, the aged vintage cakes aren’t time-sensitive.
+While loose-leaf tea is good to drink fresh, the aged vintage cakes aren’t time-sensitive.
 You can store them for many years.
 As the cakes age over time, the tea acquires a much smoother and sweeter flavor.
-It takes on a softer finish and mellower taste.
+It takes on a softer finish and mellow taste.

 An old Fu-ding town saying about tea claims that ‘tea is only the beginning: in three years it becomes medicine, and in seven years it becomes a treasure’.

 If you only have a couple of tea cakes, it is better to use “sealed, waterproof bags”.
-Zipp them carefully after usage, so as to avoid letting air in; which can cause oxidation.
+Zip them carefully after usage, to avoid letting air in; which can cause oxidation.

-If you got more of them, buy a storage pot for protecting tea cakes.
+If you have more of them, buy a storage pot for protecting tea cakes.
 In this way, you can stack them one over another, without affecting the tea flavor.

 Pricing